BlackWalnutLabs/BWTricar/README.md

 # BWTricar

-A Python library that can easily controls the Navigator.
+A Python library that can easily controls the Navigator based on `python-periphery`.

 [README](README.md) | [中文文档](README_zh.md)